danielyou0230/danielyou0230.github.io/_posts/2015-02-25-summary-closed-form-image-matting.md

 ---
 layout: post
-title: Summary - A Closed-From Solution to Natural Image Matting
+title: "Summary - A Closed-From Solution to Natural Image Matting"
-comments: True
+comment: True
 ---

 This article is a summary for PAMI 2013 paper - A closed-form solution to natural image matting.